hamishgibbs/solid_idp/README.md

 - [ ] Implements frontend interface for agent authentication.
 - [ ] Implements frontend interface for agent permission grants.

-<sup>†</sup>In the event that client provides one of the following:
+<sup>†</sup>In the event that the client provides one of the following:

 - [ ] Client ID and Secret, and valid DPoP Proof.
 - [X] Client WebID with a proper registration and valid DPoP Proof.